VRodos/XRodos/README.md

         - Force is needed because some packages are obsolete

-    2) A WebRTC TURN server is used for the collaborative functionality of VROdos.
+    2) A WebRTC TURN server is used for the collaborative functionality of XROdos.
 Create a free account for OpenRelay, and save server keys in a json file.
         - Go to: https://dashboard.metered.ca/signup?tool=turnserver
         - Create a free account.
         - On your dashboard create an App.